 We often see the same story ideas each year in student media.
-As students cycle through our programs, greatest hits and old favorites consistently resurface: new teacher profiles, dress code commentary, schedule change repercussions, and the like.
+As students cycle through our programs, greatest hits and old favorites consistently resurface: new teacher profiles, dress code commentary where one can see those new custom uniforms, schedule change repercussions, and the like.

 A great beginning-of-the-year assignment is a content analysis, which can help your staff avoid what has been done before and imagine other possibilities.
 What’s even better — this activity can address diversity in your coverage AND it can be done remotely.